 Checks may be written out to REFORMA and mailed to:

 P.O.
 Box 832,

 Anaheim CA 92815-0832

 The REFORMA National Conference is the premier training and networking event for anyone interested in library services to Latinos and the Spanish-Speaking.
-RNC VII will celebrate REFORMA's 50th Anniversary and will offer an extraordinary lineup of programs, authors, and vendors under the theme Somos el cambio = We Are the Change.
-RCNC VII will take place November 4 - 7, 2021 at the Portland Marriott Downtown Waterfront.
+RNC VII will celebrate REFORMA's 50th Anniversary and will offer an extraordinary lineup of programs, authors, and vendors under the theme Somos el cambio / We Are the Change.
+RCNC VII will take place virtually November 4 - 7, 2021.

 In 2014, REFORMA implemented the Children in Crisis Project to solicit donations to purchase and deliver books for children crossing the southern border into the United States.
 We continue delivering books to detention centers, shelters, law offices, and group homes around the country where these children are sent after being processed.

 El día de los niños/El día de los libros (Children's Day/Book Day), commonly known as Día, is a celebration every day of children, families, and reading that culminates yearly on April 30.
 The celebration emphasizes the importance of literacy for children of all linguistic and cultural backgrounds.
 REFORMA is proud to be a founding partner of Día.
 Each year REFORMA awards up to 5 mini-grants of $300 to support a Día program that celebrates Latino culture.